AzumattDev/MaxPlayerCount/Thunderstore/README.md

 <a href="https://discord.gg/pdHgy6Bsng"><img src="https://i.imgur.com/Xlcbmm9.png" href="https://discord.gg/pdHgy6Bsng" width="175" height="175"></a>

 > ## Changelog
+> ### v1.0.3
+> - Add incompatibility with ValheimPlus, causing some issues on servers that have both installed.
+(Now that they finally updated their shit)
 > ### v1.0.2
 > - Add incompatibility with OdinQOL, causing some issues on servers that have both installed.
 > ### v1.0.1